aminnairi/kryptonian/README.md

 ### Custom rules

 A rule is a function that is applied in most functions exposed by this library.
 Every time you see a function taking a `rules` properties as its argument, it means that it is accepting an array of rules.
 In fact, creating custom rules would be exactly the same as the rules defined by this library.
-Here is for instance the source-code for the `Kyrptonian.Array.length` rule.
+Here is for instance the source-code for the `Kyrptonian.Kalel.Array.length` rule.

 ```typescript
 export interface LengthOptions {